MonishaLakhotia/pandas_data_analytics/README.md

 Data sources vary from kaggle.com and personally web scrapped.
 Formats vary from csv, excel, json, and sql.

+# Data
+The data sources are generally ignored by git.

+Some are from kaggle and the config.toml of most of the projects will mention the url the data is from.

+Some of the data is personally scrapped using webscrapper.io.
+See my web_scraper_io_scripts repo for how to scrap this data yourself.

 # To build project:

 requires: